socar-esther/socar-esther.github.io/index.md

 * June 15, 2023: Challenge Deadline
 * June 18, 2023: VPLOW workshop

-Please Note that every deadlines are 23:59 in AoE timezone except for the VPLOW workshop date.
+Please Note that each deadline is 23:59 in the AoE timezone except for the VPLOW workshop date.

 <!-- </div> -->

 ## Presentation
-To be updated soon! (updated in May 5, 2023)
+To be updated soon! (updated on May 5, 2023)

 <!-- <div class="toc" markdown="1"> -->